stitchdata/docs/_destinations/databricks-delta/databricks-delta-overview-v1.md

           - title: "Step 3: Amazon S3 bucket"
             anchor: "replication--amazon-s3-bucket"
             content: |
               Data is loaded into the Amazon S3 bucket you provide during destination setup.

-              TODO: Is this step and the staging step the same thing?

-          - title: "Step 4: Staging tables"
-            anchor: "replication--staging-tables"
-            content: |
-              todo
+During this step, the data is staged before being merged into {{ destination.display_name }}.

-          - title: "Step 5: Data merge"
+          - title: "Step 4: Data merge"
             anchor: "replication--amazon-s3-bucket"
             content: |
               Data is merged from the staging tables into tables in {{ destination.display_name }}.